 We have generated product revenue primarily through the sales of our GE Atlantic salmon, supplemented by sales of conventional Atlantic salmon, salmon eggs, fry, and byproducts.
-With the expected sale of our Indiana farm, our product revenues will consist of conventional Atlantic salmon eggs and fry for the near term.
+With the sale of our Indiana farm, our product revenues will consist of conventional Atlantic salmon eggs and fry from our farms on Prince Edward Island for the near term.